-The EDEN Lab is a compassionate, dedicated, welcoming and inclusive community of exceptional scholars who want to study children's development and behavior from multiple perspectives to inform interventions that improve the lives of children and families.
-Our team includes members of varying backgrounds and experiences, from undergraduate and graduate students to post-doctoral research scholars and staff.
+The EDEN Lab is a compassionate, dedicated, and inclusive community of scholars who study development and behavior from multiple perspectives to inform interventions and treatments that improve the lives of children and families.
+Our exceptional and interdisciplinary team includes members of different backgrounds and experiences, from undergraduate and graduate students to post-doctoral research scholars and staff.

-Dr. Waller is considering clinical psychology and/or neuroscience graduate students for the 2020/2021 application cycle.
-Potential applicants are encouraged to read the online information about the Psychology graduate program at Penn, a core component of which is deep involvement in research.
-Although students are admitted to the graduate program as a whole, not specific subfields, students who work with Dr. Waller typically have an interest in the developmental origins of moral & antisocial behaviors beginning in early childhood and incorporating a multi-disciplinary perspective.
-Students in the EDEN Lab are gaining training in clinical psychology, developmental psychology, and developmental neuroscience.
-More specifically, students in the EDEN Lab are conducting research into youth aggression and antisocial behavior, the influence of parents and neighborhood, neurogenetics, developmental neuroscience, callous-unemotional traits and psychopathy.
-For questions about the graduate program, please email the Graduate & Research Coordinator at Penn, Paul Newlon.
+Applicants are strongly encouraged to read the online information about the Psychology graduate program at Penn, a core component of which is deep involvement in research.
+Although students are admitted to the graduate program as a whole (i.e., not for a specific subfield), students who work with Dr. Waller have an interest in the developmental origins of moral and antisocial behaviors beginning in early childhood, and in incorporating a multi-disciplinary perspective.
+Current trainees in the EDEN Lab are gaining training in clinical psychology, developmental psychology, and developmental neuroscience.
+More specifically, students in the EDEN Lab are conducting research into youth aggression and antisocial behavior, parenting and neighborhood influences on development, neurogenetics, neuroscience, callous-unemotional traits, empathy, emotion processing, and psychopathy.
+For questions about the graduate program, please email the Graduate & Research Coordinator at Penn, Paul Newlon (email@example.com).

-First and second year students from the University of Pennsylvania who are interested in joining the EDEN Lab should submit an application form (to download the form, click on APPLY below).
-Applications will be considered on a rolling basis.
-Third year students who planning on doing a 399 or senior honors thesis should be advised that we receive many many more applications than there are places available.
+First and second year students from the University of Pennsylvania who are interested in joining the EDEN Lab should submit an application form.
+Applications are considered on a rolling basis.
+However, third year students who are planning on a 399 or senior honors thesis should be advised that we receive many many more applications than there are places available.
 Thus, strong preference is given to students who have already completed at least one semester as an undergraduate research assistant in the EDEN Lab, and we only consider two semester-long projects.
 For more information about the honors program, please see the department website or email Dr. Caroline Connolly (firstname.lastname@example.org), Associate Director of Undergraduate Studies.